LadyKerr/copilot-workshop-test/00 - instructions/2-create-api.md

 In the prior exercise you created a model to predict the likelihood a flight will be delayed into an airport by more than 15 minutes on a given day of the week.
 Now it's time to expose both this model and the associated list of airports so you can create the front-end application.

+## The challenge
+- create a basic server in your preferred language and framework (FastAPI, Python)
+- load the model from the pickle file.
+- create an endpoint for the model to accept the id of the day of week and airport, and return both the chances the flight will be delayed.
+Be sure to return the confidence percent of the prediction.
+- create an endpoint which returns the list of airport names and IDs sorted in alphabetical order.
+- remember to handle CORS

 ## Defining success

 You will have successfully completed the challenge after: